herson-xyz/EmergentLab/Projects/EmergentLab/README.md

 ## Current Status

-**Final Module Complete**: Conway's Game of Life simulation with compute shaders.
+**Final Module Complete**: Conway's Game of Life simulation with compute shaders and adaptive square canvas.

 The app currently:
 - ✅ Initializes WebGPU device and adapter
-- ✅ Configures canvas for WebGPU rendering
+- ✅ Configures canvas for WebGPU rendering with adaptive square sizing
 - ✅ Creates vertex buffers with square geometry (two triangles)
 - ✅ Implements vertex and fragment shaders in WGSL using structs
 - ✅ Sets up render pipeline with proper vertex layout